 In order to create a liner that would stand up to the demands of copper mining and tailings transportation, we selected Iracore’s 8221 rubber compound.
 Its unique wear and adhesion properties ensured maximum performance and durability while transporting acidic, high-velocity slurries.

-Iracore in-house engineering worked closely with Paterson & Cooke to provide the detailed spool drawings and the finished product, which included pipe fabrication, rubber lining and painting of a new 5,000-linear-foot tailings line to the new raised tailings storage facility.
+Iracore’s in-house engineers worked closely with the engineering firm to provide the detailed spool drawings and the finished product.
+Iracore was responsible for the procurement, pipe fabrication, rubber lining, and painting of over 5,000 linear feet of tailings lines.

 Expediting the Process